AzanHaider11/Spotify-RFID-player/README.md

 # Spotify-RFID-Player
-A record player built on RFID technology using the spotify API
+A record player built using the raspberry pi which works on RFID technology to interact with the spotify API to play certain songs or tracks.